monoscope-tech/apitoolkit-landing/docs/sdks/infrastructure/linux/index.md

    sudo journalctl -u otel-collector
    ```

-3. Verify in your APItoolkit dashboard that telemetry data is being received
+3. Verify in your monoscope dashboard that telemetry data is being received

 ## Next Steps

-- Configure alerts in APItoolkit based on system metrics and API performance
+- Configure alerts in monoscope based on system metrics and API performance
 - Set up custom dashboards for correlating system metrics with API performance
 - Deploy the collector to multiple servers for cluster-wide monitoring
-- Use the insights from APItoolkit to optimize your server and API performance
+- Use the insights from monoscope to optimize your server and API performance